Quartz/aistudio-copterbot-images/README.md

 # aistudio-copterbot-images

-Using fast.ai to detect circling copters in data images (aka maps).
+In which we used [fast.ai](https://www.fast.ai/) to detect circling copters in data images (aka maps).

-For a full writeup of what this is all about, see [this blog post](https://qz.ai/spotting-circling-helicopters/.
+Check out [this Jupyter notebook](./helicopters-circling-images.ipynb) for the code, and see a full writeup of what this is all about in [this blog post](https://qz.ai/spotting-circling-helicopters/).